Taraxtix/Ssmpl/README.md

     # Execute here if condition is false #
 end
 ```

 ### --Comparison--

+All comparison operators push a boolean value to the stack.

+WARNING: Comparing floats uses the CPU floats arithmetic so it can be off cause to precision error.

 #### --Equal--

 `==`

 ```rust
 let b = pop();
 let a = pop();
 push(a == b);
 ```

 #### --Not Equal--

 `!=`

 ```rust
 let b = pop();
 let a = pop();
 push(a != b);
 ```

 #### --Greater--

 `>`

 ```rust
 let b = pop();
 let a = pop();
 push(a > b);
 ```

 #### --Greater or Equal--

 `>=`

 ```rust
 let b = pop();
 let a = pop();
 push(a >= b);
 ```

 #### --Less--

 `<`

 ```rust
 let b = pop();
 let a = pop();
 push(a < b);
 ```

 #### --Less or Equal--

 `<=`

 ```rust
 let b = pop();
 let a = pop();